Eligibility Criteria: CGPA >=7.5 (with no history of arrears)

 bool isBST(Node *root)

 I asked him if I could modify the function template to include min and max values.
 He said that I can modify the function template.
-So I gave my approach as described here.
+So I gave my approach as described.
 After reviewing the solution, he asked me to explain it with an example.
 I drew a small tree and explained it to him.
 He was satisfied and we moved on to the next question.

 Given an array of positive and negative numbers find the maximum sum in the array such that no two elements are adjacent.
-The question can be found here.

 As soon as he gave the question I said it is a Dynamic Programming problem.
 He asked me to write code.
 I wrote the code by using a dp array of size n (size of array) and I gave a top-down approach.
 He thoroughly checked if my code could handle all the corner test cases.
 He asked me to run the code for array of size 1 and 2.
 I explained it to him.
 He was satisfied and we moved on to the next question.